sahinyurek/docs/docs/administration/users/lock-user.md

 # Lock User

 In this section you can find information about how to lock a user.
-If a user is no longer working on the TheHive platform, you can lock the user.
-The user is noe deactivated and can no longer log in to the application.
+Once locked, an user can no longer access to TheHive.

-To lock the user:
+To lock an user:

 Go to the preview Users window.